Hughzu/trackstack/docs/DECISIONS.md

 2026-02-23 — Keep testing lightweight in the Astro phase: fast unit tests for form contracts, defer heavy backend testing until Go migration.
 2026-03-10 — Use Astro as the frontend/auth adapter and Go as the business API runtime during the migration so browser contracts stay stable while domains move to Go incrementally.
 2026-03-10 — Protect the Astro -> Go boundary with layered regression checks: Go transport tests, frontend form contract tests, and Playwright browser flows.
+2026-03-10 — Make Go the source of truth for auth login, logout, and session verification while Astro keeps request-local auth context for SSR during the migration.